 In the 90s, as PIR was crumbling, Wansel stayed around, helping on a number of compilations and the scant new projects that came around.
 He also did some outside arranging, such as on three discs by Gospel harpist Jeff Majors.
 His last major work at PIR was putting together 2003's controversial O'Jays compilation, Together We Are One.
 Like many at PIR, he never received public attention or credit commensurate with his significant contributions, but to those in the Soul Music world he is known as one of the great Soul songwriters, producers and arrangers of his era.

 In late 2004, nearly two years removed from the end of his stint at PIR, Wansel quietly recorded and self-released his first solo album in over a decade.
-Digital Groove World is a mostly instrumental album, but Wansel's love of technology and his unusual, often unexpected arrangements make Digital Groove World a little loopier and a lot more interesting than a typical smooth jazz disc.
+Digital Groove World was a mostly instrumental album, but Wansel's love of technology and his unusual, often unexpected arrangements make Digital Groove World a little loopier and a lot more interesting than a typical smooth jazz disc.
 Funky pieces like "Five Months to Mars" and "Believe This" are offset by melodic smoother songs like "A Kool Summer" and "My Vacation," a great summer song which features a nice vocal addition by Denise King.
-World is a solid album in its own right, and for lovers of Soul Music it marks the welcome return of a legendary songwriter and artist.

 by Chris Rizik